Zhengzhouhao/EzWindSLIC/README.md

 To use custom SLIC and cert:
 Open install.bat in a text editor and uncomment the line which sets the UseCustomSLICAndCert variable.
 Drop the SLIC and Cert as slic.BIN and Custom.XRM-MS in \bin\Custom.

+You can use -silent and -norestart switches to not make the script ask for user input and reboot the system